-- 5.2.1.
-For the purpose of determining compliance with the opacity limits for registrants that are subject to 40CFR60 Subpart Y, see applicable Monitoring Requirements in Sections 6.0, 7.0, 8.0. - 5.2.2.
-For the purpose of determining compliance with the opacity limits of §45-5-3 for registrants that are not subject to 40CFR60 Subpart Y, the registrant shall conduct visible emission checks and/or opacity monitoring and recordkeeping for all emission sources subject to an opacity limit.
+5.2.1.
+For the purpose of determining compliance with the opacity limits of §45-7 the registrant shall conduct visible emission checks and/or opacity monitoring and recordkeeping for all emission sources subject to an opacity limit.

 The visible emission check shall determine the presence or absence of visible emissions.
 At a minimum, the observer must be trained and knowledgeable regarding the effects of background contrast, ambient lighting, observer position relative to lighting, wind, and the presence of uncombined water (condensing water vapor) on the visibility of emissions.
 This training may be obtained from written materials found in the References 1 and 2 from 40CFR Part 60, Appendix A, Method 22 or from the lecture portion of the 40CFR Part 60, Appendix A, Method 9 certification course.